Anderson Junior College: Crest

 The college crest is formed from the initials of the college.
 The letter A, in the form of a yellow flame, symbolises the vitality and youthful aspirations of the students.
 The dark blue letters, J and C, supporting the flame, symbolise college support for the individual in his efforts to realise his ambition.
 The four circles at the base depict racial harmony, highlighting the college motto.

 The crest was designed by Mr. Heng Eng Hwa in 1984.

 Motto

-The college motto is Non Mihi Solum, which is Latin for Not for Myself Alone.
+The college motto was Non Mihi Solum, which is Latin for Not for Myself Alone.

 House system

-For competitive intra-school events, the school population is divided into five houses:
+For competitive intra-school events, the school population was divided into five houses: